-Many struggle with locating and catching catfish, many struggle catching the species of catfish they want to catch or consistently catching catfish.
-Then there’s the group that wants to catch big catfish and don’t seem to have any success at all and they’re frustrated.
+Many anglers struggle with locating and catching catfish, many will struggle to catch the species of catfish they want to catch or consistently catching catfish.
+Then there’s the group that wants to catch big catfish and doesn’t seem to have any success at all and they’re frustrated.

-You can go out and just “try to catch fish” or you can target the catfish species that’s easiest to catch during that time.
+You can go out and just “try to catch fish” or you can target the catfish species that are easiest to catch during that time.
 Leverage the fishing in your favor provides a huge advantage.
-There’s countless seasonal examples of this.
+There are countless seasonal examples of this.

 Early summer is a great example as this is when the blue catfish are spawning in many parts of the country.
 The blue catfish bite can be very tough during this time so you have two choices, keep targeting the blues and deal with the challenges, or target another species of catfish or fish until the blue catfish come off their beds.